vinods03/deep_learning/README.md

 # CNN Celebrity Actors.ipynb

+Identify teh actor based on image.
-Data augmentation and multi-layer neural network helped improve teh accuracy to 96%
+Data augmentation and multi-layer neural network helped improve the accuracy to 96%

 # CNN_Human_Action_Recognition.ipynb

+Identify the human action based on image.
 Accuracy good but validation accuracy low
 Tried many new options like regularizers to improve the model Also tried different options for image generator, number of layers in the neural network, learning rate etc.

+# CNN_Covid19.ipynb

+Multi-class classification problem.
+Based on lung X-ray, identify if the customer has Covid, Viral Pneumonia or is normal.